Home

 076 We approach Morondava at the

-West coast: Bottle shaped Baobab trees,
+West coast: Cylindrically shaped Baobab

-loom already on the horizon
+trees, also called bottle trees, (Adansonia grandidieri) loom already on the horizon

 077 How insignificant are the almost